The Importance of Virtuous Conduct in Islam & Moral Philosophies I

 إِنَّ الْمُؤْمِنَ لَيُدْرِكُ بِحُسْنِ خُلُقِهِ دَرَجَةَ الصَّائِمِ الْقَائِمِ .

-By his good character, a believer will attain the degree of one who prays during the night and fasts during the day.”[2]
+Through good character, a believer may reach the level of one who prays throughout the night and fasts throughout the day.”[2]

-Jabir narrated that the Messenger of Allah said:
+Jabir reported that the Messenger of Allah stated:

 إِنَّ مِنْ أَحَبِّكُمْ إِلَىَّ وَأَقْرَبِكُمْ مِنِّي مَجْلِسًا يَوْمَ الْقِيَامَةِ أَحَاسِنَكُمْ أَخْلاَقًا وَإِنَّ أَبْغَضَكُمْ إِلَىَّ وَأَبْعَدَكُمْ مِنِّي مَجْلِسًا يَوْمَ الْقِيَامَةِ الثَّرْثَارُونَ وَالْمُتَشَدِّقُونَ وَالْمُتَفَيْهِقُونَ .

-Indeed, the most beloved among you to me, and the nearest to sit with me on the Day of Judgment is the best of you in character.
-And indeed, the most disliked among you to me, and the one sitting furthest from me on the Day of Judgement is the Thartharun, and the Mutashaddiqun and the Muthafaihiqun.
+Truly, the most beloved of you to me, and the closest to me on the Day of Judgment, will be those who are best in character.
+Conversely, the most disliked of you to me, and those who will sit furthest from me on the Day of Judgment, will be the Thartharun, the Mutashaddiqun, and the Muthafaihiqun.

 They said:

 O Messenger of Allah!
-We know about the Thartharun and the Mutashaddiqun, but what about the Muthafaihiqun?”
+We are familiar with the Thartharun and the Mutashaddiqun, but could you tell us about the Muthafaihiqun?

 He said: